-The International Judo Federation (IJF) Sport and Organisation Rules (SOR) in conjunction with the IJF statutes, finance regulation, contract with the relevant national judo federation (hereafter referred to as national federation) and the IJF Event Organisation Guide (EOG), are the binding documents for the holding of the events on the IJF World Judo Tour (WJT).
+The International Judo Federation (IJF) Sport and Organisation Rules (SOR) in conjunction with the IJF statutes, IJF Code of Ethics, IJF Disciplinary Code, IJF Governance Policies, finance regulation, contract with the relevant national judo federation (hereafter referred to as national federation) and the IJF Event Organisation Guide (EOG), are the binding documents for the holding of the events on the IJF World Judo Tour (WJT).
 For all events on the WJT the IJF has final appellate jurisdiction.